 Counsel for Claimant, Tr.
 1778:5-9, citing California Environmental Protection Agency, Enrolled Bill Report for SB 1828, at 9 (Sept.
 10, 2002) [Ex.
-249] (stating "[t]he bill would give Native b.
-The Adoption of SB 22 Belies a Transparent and Predictable Framework
+249] (stating "[t]he bill would give Native

-Report for SB 483 makes clear its singular purpose: "SB 483 contains narrowly-crafted language intended to prevent approval of a specific mining project for an Imperial Valley location by [Claimant]."
-Claimant asserts that Respondent has not even attempted to argue that SB 22 affected any other mine.
+Report for SB 483 makes clear its singular purpose: "SB 483 contains narrowly-crafted language intended to prevent approval of a specific mining project for an Imperial Valley location by [Claimant]."1447 Claimant asserts that Respondent has not even attempted to argue that SB 22 affected any other mine.
 1448